RatJuggler/advent-of-code/2016/README.md

 ##### Day 19: An Elephant Named Joseph
 So I worked out the first part simply enough using brute force to remove losing elves in an array of booleans.
 My attempts with the second part using a ```LinkedList``` have so far been unsuccessful as they take too long to complete.
 Swapping back to an array improves the speed but I'm not getting the correct result.
+Came back to this again and found I'm not moving round the elf players properly.
+I now get the correct result.
-Looking at the solutions threads these are a variation on the [Josephus Problem](https://en.wikipedia.org/wiki/Josephus_problem).
+Looking at the solution threads online these are a variation on the [Josephus Problem](https://en.wikipedia.org/wiki/Josephus_problem).

 ##### Day 20: Firewall Rules
 Fairly straightforward though I'm sure there's a better way of consolidating the ranges than my implementation.